 I always carry around a flashlight of some sort on my travels.
 Strangely I have found lots of use for it from rolling blackouts in Kosovo to spending the night in Wadi Rum and needing to use the bathroom.
 I used to carry around a flashlight but it was a pain and I lost them a lot or left them home (for the big ones).
 These days I carry this one from Petzl and it has done me well.

 You can make one yourself.
 I did this on my first backpacking trip and it worked out well.
 Make sure to get a big enough sheet so when you sew it in half that you still fit in there well (but not too big!).
-Alternatively you can buy ready made silk sleep sheets out on the market.
-These work well to but are of course more expensive.
+Alternatively, you can buy ready-made silk sleep sheets out on the market.
+These work well too but are of course more expensive.

 A water bottle and perhaps a water purifier: These days I’ve upgraded to a SteriPen although depending on where you go, you might also want to think about a filter if you find yourself out in nature.
 You can always go with old tried and true iodine tablets as well.

 Travel towels are the way to go.
 One of my buddies brought a full sized regular cotton towel from home and I don’t think it was ever dry the entire trip.
 It started to smell pretty quick too.
 Travel towels are great in that they are light and pack very well.
 I’d recommend either this one from MSR or this other from Sea to Summit.

 These days it seems travelers are a walking Electronics store.
 Hostels and Hotels should charge for electricity given how much power we are drawing now.
 But travel with devices makes things a lot easier, or at least can.
 I travel with a lot of specialized electronics so perhaps some of my advice will help you along the way too.